Infineon/TARGET_CYSBSYSKIT-01/README.md

 ## Overview

-The CYSBSYSKIT-01 Rapid IoT Connect Platform RP01 Feather Kit comes with a CYSBSYS-RP01 Rapid IoT Connect module which enables a secure, scalable, and reliable connection to cloud.
+CYSBSYSKIT-01: Pre-configured Rapid IoT Connect Platform RP01 Feather Kit with a CYSBSYS-RP01 Rapid IoT Connect module which enables a secure, scalable, and reliable connection to cloud.
 CYSBSYS-RP01 is a pre-certified 802.11ac-friendly dual- band (2.4 and 5.0 GHz) Wi-Fi and Bluetooth 5.0-compliant combo radio module.
-CYSBSYS-RP01 when combined with Infineon SubSystems connectivity services enables rapid deployment of devices on to an IoT network.

 ![](docs/html/board.png)